Benefits of Nasal Breathing: Why Nasal Breathing Matters

 14. Conditions and Filters Incoming Air

 Your nose has very sensitive nerve endings at the hair roots, which warn about foreign particles in the air.
-Turbinate (or concha nasalis – a long, narrow, and curled bone shelf which protrudes into the breathing passage of the nose) causes air to centrifuge any inhaled particles which then stick to the mucous membrane, preventing them from being sucked into your lungs.
-Allergens, bacteria, viruses, and other particles are filtered out when you breathe through your nose, preventing them from reaching your lungs.
-Mouth breathing bypasses this natural filtration system, allowing these harmful substances to enter your airways directly.
+Turbinates (a long, narrow, and curled bone shelf which protrudes into the breathing passage of the nose) creates a spinning effect that moves inhaled particles away which then stick to the mucous membrane, preventing them from being sucked into your lungs.
+Allergens, bacteria, viruses, and other particles are also filtered out when you breathe through your nose.
+Mouth breathing bypasses this natural filtration system, allowing these harmful substances to directly enter your airways.

 15. Healthier Ears and Sinuses